-Tribal fisheries in the Klamath and Trinity basins impact SONCC coho salmon through direct harvest and incidental mortalities in fisheries targeting other species.
+Tribal fisheries in the Klamath and Trinity basins impact SONCC Coho Salmon through direct harvest and incidental mortalities in fisheries targeting other species.

-Hoopa Valley Tribal Council manages fisheries for the benefit of its membership and conservation of the resource.
-The directed individual tribal member fishery (ITMF) includes harvest of both hatchery-origin and natural-origin coho salmon by gillnet and hook and line.
-A mark selective harvest of hatchery-origin coho is implemented annually through the deployment of a floating resistance board weir at the southern boundary of the Hoopa Valley Reservation.
+The Hoopa Valley Tribal Council manages fisheries for the benefit of its membership and conservation of the resource.
+The directed individual tribal member fishery (ITMF) includes harvest of both hatchery-origin and natural-origin Coho Salmon by gillnet and hook-and-line.
+A mark selective harvest of marked hatchery-origin Coho Salmon is implemented annually through the deployment of a floating resistance board weir at the southern boundary of the Hoopa Valley Reservation.
 The weir is operated from early September through November, Monday through Friday between the hours of 1700-0900.
-All natural-origin coho are released upstream of the weir to continue migration.
-Total coho harvest from both the ITMF and weir fishery have been reported to co-managers for years 1991-2019.
+All un-marked Coho Salmon are released upstream of the weir to continue migration.
+Total Coho Salmon harvest from both the ITMF and weir fishery have been reported to co-managers for years 1991-2019.

 The Yurok Tribe also manages fisheries for the benefit of its members and conservation of the resource.
-Out of concern for the status of coho salmon, the Yurok Tribal Council began implementing conservation measures to minimize harvest impacts to coho salmon in the early

-1990s, several years before SONCC coho salmon were listed under the federal ESA.
-Such conservation measures have continued through to recent years, and have typically consisted of partial closures (e.g., two days per week) to minimize harvest impacts.
-The Yurok Tribal Council has also chosen to close its commercial fishery seasons near the beginning of coho run timing in the Klamath River estuary, to minimize harvest impacts.
-Another factor that minimizes harvest impacts to coho salmon in the Yurok fishery during some years is the fact the fishery had closed prior to the arrival of the coho run, due to attainment of the Yurok fall Chinook allocation.
+Out of concern for the status of Coho Salmon, the Yurok Tribal Council began implementing conservation measures to minimize harvest impacts to Coho Salmon in the early 1990s, several years before SONCC Coho Salmon were listed under the federal ESA.
+Such conservation measures have continued through to recent years, and have typically consisted of partial closures (e.g., two days per week) to reduce harvest impacts to Coho Salmon.
+The Yurok Tribal Council has also chosen to close its commercial fishery seasons near the beginning of Coho Salmon run timing in the Klamath River estuary, to further reduce harvest impacts.
+Another factor that minimizes harvest impacts to Coho Salmon in the Yurok fishery during some years is the fact the fishery had closed prior to the arrival of the Coho Salmon run, due to attainment of the Yurok fall-run Chinook Salmon allocation.

-Individual coho salmon populations returning to the Klamath Basin often intermingle and are caught together in fisheries that occur downstream of their final destination.
+Individual Coho Salmon populations returning to the Klamath Basin often intermingle and are caught together in fisheries that occur downstream of their final destination.
 This makes it difficult for fisheries managers to determine the contribution of different stocks to the catch that occurs in these mixed stock fisheries.
-Therefore, for the purposes of accounting in Klamath Basin fisheries in this report, it is assumed that fisheries are prosecuted continuously through the period of coho migration such that the natural-origin component of each coho population is harvested at the same rate for those populations moving through a specific area.
-Due to the locations of their respective fisheries, Yurok tribal fisheries encounter coho populations returning to both the Klamath and Trinity rivers, such as the Upper Klamath, Shasta, and Scott populations; whereas Hoopa Valley tribal fisheries encounter coho populations returning to the Trinity River: Upper Trinity River, Lower Trinity River and South Fork Trinity River (Figure 4).
+Therefore, for the purposes of accounting for Klamath Basin fisheries in this report, fisheries are assumed to be prosecuted continuously through the period of Coho Salmon migration such that the natural-origin component of each Coho Salmon population is harvested at the same rate for those populations moving through a specific area.
+Due to the locations of their respective fisheries, Yurok tribal fisheries encounter Coho Salmon populations returning to both the Klamath and Trinity rivers, such as the Upper Klamath, Shasta, and Scott populations; whereas Hoopa Valley tribal fisheries encounter Coho Salmon populations returning to the Trinity (Upper Trinity, Lower Trinity and South Fork Trinity rivers).

 Figure 4.
-Exploitation rates for four SONCC coho population components (Bogus Creek, Shasta River, Scott River, and Trinity River aggregated).
+Exploitation rates for four SONCC Coho Salmon population components (Bogus Creek, Shasta River, Scott River, and Trinity River aggregated).
 Numbers at the top of each bar represent the estimated pre-fishery ocean abundance for that stock and year.
+The 2018 exploitation rate for the Trinity River was considered an outlier due to a very small number of program marks applied at Willow Creek Weir, and corresponding high uncertainty.